 Step 2.
 Polarizing Lens Orientation

-If you have a back-light mod installed (like me), you are going to want to change the positioning of your polarizing Lens installed under your screens glass.
+If you have a back-light mod installed (like me), you are going to want to change the positioning of your polarizing Lens installed under the glass of your screen.
 To do this we will need to remove all the Philips head screws holding the front board and screen to the shell.

 Next, we flip over the board and will need to remove the two tiny Philips head screws holding the LCD’s ribbon cable in place and carefully lift the screen and change the orientation of the polarizing film to 90 degrees.
 We want the screen to be dark.